Most internet users are familiar with avatars.

 WordPress uses a specific type of avatar called a Gravatar …

-(A Gravatar is a special kind of avatar used in WordPress)
+(A Gravatar is a special type of avatar used with WordPress)

-Gravatar is short for Globally Recognized Avatar.
+Gravatar stands for Globally Recognized Avatar.

-(Default icon set by WP site administrator)
+(Default icon set by WP site admin)

 Benefits Of Using Gravatars

-A Gravatar is essentially the same thing as an avatar, but gravatars are hosted on a single server and are called up by encrypting the users’ email address using a special algorithm.
+A Gravatar is essentially the same thing as an avatar, but the images are hosted on a single server and are called up by encrypting the users’ email address using a special algorithm.

 Enabling gravatars on your WordPress site also simplifies the process for everyone involved:

-- Gravatars require very little effort to administer.
+- Gravatars require very little effort to manage.